dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

     enabled: false
 ```

-## High cardinality metrics
+## Optimizing HTTP metrics reporting with path matching

-When invoking Dapr using HTTP, the legacy behavior (and current default as of Dapr 1.13) is to create a separate "bucket" for each requested method.
-When working with RESTful APIs, this can cause very high cardinality, with potential negative impact on memory usage and CPU.
+When invoking Dapr using HTTP metrics are created for each requested method by default.
+This can result in a high number of metrics, known as high cardinality, which can impact memory usage and CPU.

-Dapr 1.13 introduces a new option for the Dapr Configuration resource `spec.metrics.http.increasedCardinality`: when set to `false`, it reports metrics for the HTTP server for each "abstract" method (for example, requesting from a state store) instead of creating a "bucket" for each concrete request path.

-The default value of `spec.metrics.http.increasedCardinality` is `true` in Dapr 1.13, to maintain the same behavior as Dapr 1.12 and older.
-However, the value will change to `false` (low-cardinality metrics by default) in Dapr 1.14.

-Setting `spec.metrics.http.increasedCardinality` to `false` is **recommended** to reduce resource consumption especially when the number of applications and their endpoints grow in number.

-## HTTP metrics path matching

 Path matching allows you to manage and control the cardinality of HTTP metrics in Dapr.
 This is an aggregation of metrics, so rather than having a metric for each event, you can reduce the number of metrics events and report an overall number.
 For details on how to set the cardinality in configuration see ({{< ref "configuration-overview.md#metrics" >}})